jlauden/babysitter-kata/README.txt

 From https://github.com/PillarTechnology/kata-babysitter

 -- Method ------------------
 For now, as this is my first attempt, I will not attempt to code following TDD principles.
 Nor will this be an object-oriented approach.
-I will attempt to add deterministic functions where possible.
+I will attempt to add deterministic functions (functional programming?) where possible.

 -- Problem Statement -------
 From https://github.com/PillarTechnology/kata-babysitter